imba/webpack-app-imba/README.md

 # Hello World Imba

-Tiny template for testing out Imba.
-Click [Use this template](https://github.com/imba/hello-world-imba/generate) on GitHub to create a new repository with this template.
+Tiny template for testing out Imba using [CSS modules][0].
+Click [Use this template][1] on GitHub to create a new repository with this template.

 ## Getting started